Blog

 Scalability

 Snowflake scales with virtual warehouses and multi-cluster warehouses that add or remove clusters automatically, suspend when idle, and resume on demand, which makes high-concurrency BI straightforward with little operational overhead.
-It is simple to run for many concurrent users.
-Databricks scales massive distributed jobs and offers autoscaling and serverless options across jobs, SQL, and pipelines.
-What users report:
+It is simple to run for many concurrent users and to hand over to a dedicated platform team as a service when internal capacity is limited.

 “Snowflake had great performance consistency and easier scaling… Databricks gave us the best bang for buck on large-scale transformations and streaming.”